 You need to get your smart home up to code and acquire all necessary permits before moving in.

 Inspections can help you avoid additional costs.
 Make sure the plumbing, electrical, insulation, and smoke detectors are all up to code.

 Making the Big Decision of Buying a Tiny House

 Don’t rush into buying a tiny house.
-With these tiny house living tips, you can avoid making a big decision before you’re ready.
+With these little house living tips, you can avoid making a big decision before you’re ready.

 Feel free to explore our blog to discover more home buying tips.